out-post/sentinel/res/manpages/purge.md

 ## BUGS

-`kick` might accept a user ID instead of a mention.
+`purge` might accept a user ID instead of a mention.
 This might cause the bot to look for that ID in the guild, which might fail.